deis/deis/docs/reference/terms/container.rst

 Deis containers are instances of `Docker`_ containers used to run :ref:`Applications <application>`.
-Containers perform the actual work of an :ref:`application` by servicing requests or by running background tasks as part of the :ref:`Cluster`.
+Containers perform the actual work of an :ref:`application` by servicing requests or by running background tasks as part of the cluster.

 Ephemeral Filesystem
 --------------------